10 Things You Should Know Before Making Homemade Dishwasher Detergent

 Baking soda is only half as strong as washing soda at softening water and doesn’t allow the cleaning pH to go nearly as high.
 Like borax, it’s great for delicate stuff, poo-poos for daily dish grime.
 And if you have a stronger product on hand, why dilute it with a weaker one?

 Conclusion: Like salt, and borax, if you’re having trouble getting something clean, eliminate the baking soda and replace with washing soda.
-Conversely, if you want to make your detergent more mild, toss in one of those.
+Conversely, if you want to make your detergent milder, toss in one of those.

 4. WASHING SODA IS KING!